grafana/grafana/docs/sources/alerting/configure-notifications/_index.md

 1. Directly to a contact point.
 2. To a contact point via notification policies (more flexible).

-{{< figure src="/media/docs/alerting/alerting-configure-notifications-v2.png" max-width="750px" alt="In the alert rule, you can configure to forward alerts directly to a contact point or through notification policies" >}}
+{{< figure src="/media/docs/alerting/alerting-configure-notifications-v2.png" max-width="750px" alt="In the alert rule, you can configure alert forwarding directly to a contact point or through notification policies" >}}

 The notification setup is essential for an effective alerting system to scale across multiple teams and services.
 For a quick overview about the various components involved in handling notifications, refer to the [introduction about notifications](ref:intro-notifications).